du5t/spaceship/spaceship-engines.md

   links, and serialised content.
 - output: null

+creates a record. a record is a performative atom for spaceships--it's a single communication at an experiential level. records are non-ephemeral. they may be linked to orbitals, encrypted to orbital residents or other recipients, or broadcast galaxywide. their position in the galaxy is thus expressed by their linkage.

 #### editRecord

 - input: a link to a record to be edited, and serialised content.
 - output: null

-submits a record linked to an already-existing one.
+submits a record linked to an already-existing one, with an explicit identifier indicating that it's an edit.

 throws an error if the existing record is not known to the spaceship.